andrezgz/slicedom/reference/Patterns-for-Managing-Source-Code-Branches.md

 I can only use mainline integration if we're also using mainline on our product.

-People may use the word “integrate” to mean merely pulling the mainline into their branch.
+People may use the word "integrate" to mean merely pulling the mainline into their branch.
 Pull from mainline to merge those changes into the personal development branch can alert Scarlett to changes other people have integrated, and detect conflicts between her work and mainline.
 But until Scarlett pushes, Violet won't be able to detect any conflicts between what she's working on and Scarlett's changes.

 Another alternative is when Scarlett is in the middle of doing some work that isn't ready for full integration with the rest of the team, but it overlaps with Violet and she wants to share it with her.
 In that case they can open a [Collaboration Branch](https://martinfowler.com/articles/branching-patterns.html#collaboration-branch).